oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization grant type is identified at the token endpoint with the `grant_type` value of `client_credentials`.

-If this value is set, no additional parameters beyond {{token-request}} are required/supported:
+If this value is set, the following additional token request parameters beyond {{token-request}} are supported:

+"scope":
+:    OPTIONAL.
+The scope of the access request as described by
+     {{access-token-scope}}.

 For example, the client makes the following HTTP request using transport-layer security (with extra line breaks for display purposes